(hint: more is not better)

 Half of this plastic is for one-time use; one-third of all plastic ends up in the ecosystem

 (see How to Give up Plastic on the NCP Reading List)

-Our society generates 34 million metric tons of hazardous waste annually—or 250 pounds per citizen, and 4.1 billion pounds of toxic emissions and other releases, including 400,000 tons of lead and lead compounds.
+Our society generates 34 million metric tons of hazardous waste annually—or 250 pounds per citizen—and 4.1 billion pounds of toxic emissions and other releases, including 400,000 tons of lead and lead compounds.
 And hormone disrupting chemicals may mean humans will need help reproducing by as soon as 2045.
 Here's a handy guide to reducing all kinds of pollution into the air & water from our daily

 400 million electronic devices are trashed every year in the United States.
 Recycling rates range from 10 (cell phones) to 18 percent (computers and televisions).
 This is in spite of the fact that one ton of recycled computers yields more gold than 17 tons of gold ore.